matrix-org/matrix-spec/content/server-server-api.md

         a `Host` header containing the `<delegated_hostname>`.
 The target server must present a valid certificate for `<delegated_hostname>`.
-    -   If no SRV record is found, an IP address is resolved using AAAA or A records.
+    -   If no SRV record is found, an IP address is resolved using CNAME, AAAA or A records.
 Requests are then made to the resolve IP address and a port of 8448, using a `Host` header of `<delegated_hostname>`.
 The target server must present a valid certificate for `<delegated_hostname>`.

 4. If the `/.well-known` request resulted in an error response, a server is found by resolving an SRV record for `_matrix._tcp.<hostname>`.
 This may result in a hostname (to be